 Agile methodologies (Time & Material).
 How do they work?

-Looking from a client’s perspective and describing it in a simple way: clients pay for the time of the developers and the material they used.
+Looking from a client’s perspective and describing it simply: clients pay for the time of the developers and the material they used.

 What does the process look like?

-In Scrum, we divide the process of building software into periods of time – we call them sprints.
-Sprints are planned for a period of two weeks, for example.
+In Scrum, we divide the process of building software into periods – we call them sprints.
+Sprints are planned for two weeks, for example.
 As a part and result of each sprint, specific functionalities are provided and the client is informed of what will be delivered by the team in a given sprint.
 If any functionality needs to be changed, it is very easy to implement something else.

 Working closely with the client in this model, we can very nimbly make decisions about what we should focus on in the next sprint, and maybe what we should give up because it will not bring us much value.
 Moreover, the goal of the development team is not to implement everything from a fixed price specification, but the goal is to deliver as much value as possible and that is a goal shared with the customer.
 So that’s the main difference between those two models – fixed price and time & material approach.